Efficiency in Digital Economies -- A Primer on Tokenomics: Tokenomics

+By introducing scarcity through tokens, protocols allow for (social) coordination in evolving and complex open system formed by a large number of participants towards the desired goal \cite{zargham2020}.
+Tokenized incentives thereby protect the underlying ledger from tampering through the means of economic balance.
+This coordination, based on game-theoretical and economical principles embedded in the protocol, evolves the system as a whole towards the desired properties \cite{shermin2019}.

-Tokenomics is interdisciplinary and requires a deep understanding of cryptography as well as game-theory.
-The cryptography underlying these systems is what makes the P2P communication within the networks secure, and the game-theory is what incentivizes all actors to contribute to the network so that it continues to develop over time.
-The incentive mechanism is designed to make the network fault-tolerant and attack-resistant.
-Beyond, mechanism design leads the system evolve to the desired properties over time.
-This allows entities who do not know one another to reliably reach consensus about the right state\cite{buterin2017}.
+The cryptography underlying these systems is what makes the networks secure, and the game-theory is what incentivizes all actors to contribute to the purpose of the network so that it continues to evolve over time.
+The incentive mechanism should be designed in a way, to make the network fault-tolerant and attack-resistant.
+Beyond, mechanism design leads the system to evolve to the desired properties over time.
+This allows entities who do not know one another to reliably reach consensus about the right state \cite{buterin2017}.

-By introducing scarce tokens, thus limits as mentioned in \ref{sec:protocols}, protocols allows for (social) coordination in evolving, complex open system formed by a large number of participants.
-This coordination, based on game-theoretical and economic principles embedded in the protocol, evolves the system as a whole towards the desired properties.

-George A. Akerlof\footnote{Wikpedia (2020): George A. Akerlof.
-Available online at https://de.wikipedia.org/wiki/George\_A.\_Akerlof} wrote in his famous 'lemon markets' paper about markets with information asymmetry: "It should also be perceived that in these markets social and private returns differ, and therefore, in some cases, governmental intervention may increase the welfare of all parties.
-In other words, free markets (without any intervention) will, in general not lead to efficiency; it is even only under exceptional circumstances that free markets are efficient."

-Tokenomics can now be used to properly design efficient markets.
-This means, protocol and incentive mechanism design aligns stakeholder interests in order to create more efficient markets.

-Each participant acts "selfish", that means, from his or her local point of view profit maximisation.
-Game theoretical mechanism design ensures that the system properties result and that the individual players do not benefit disproportionately\cite{poddey2019}.
+One important difference between economics and tokenomics is that economics most often starts with predictive goals, and tokenomics mainly starts with design goals.
+This provides the possibility to design a ecosystem according to the desired properties and core values in order to avoid e.g. power concentration or plutarchy \cite{tinsman2018}.